recallai/sample-apps/transcription_provider_comparison_async/README.md

 ## What it does

 When a meeting recording completes, this tool automatically transcribes the same audio using every configured provider and saves the results side-by-side.
-This lets you evaluate how each of the transcription providers work for your use case, including:
+This lets you compare:

 - **Transcription accuracy** across providers with the same source audio
 - **Multilingual support** and code-switching capabilities

-This helps you identify which provider works best for your specific use case.
+You can also add your own specific configs to each provider to test out provider-specific features.

 ## Output